-Give an intraperitoneal injection of sodium pentobarbital at 100 mg/kg.
+Deeply anesthetize with at least 3.5% isoflurane.
+Then, give an intraperitoneal injection of sodium pentobarbital at 300 mg/kg.
 Ideally, if the needle is inserted into the liver, death will be very rapid (< 1 min).

 If perfusion is required, verify that the animal is deeply anesthetized before proceeding (see step 1.2).

 Alternatively, if perfusion is not required, wait for a minimum of 5 min and then verify that the mouse is dead.
 Confirm the absence of respiration, heartbeat, as well as a lack of pain withdrawal and corneal reflexes.
-Also observe for pale blue/white coloring of extremities and darkening of the blood vessels over the cortex.
+Also, observe for pale blue/white coloring of extremities and darkening of the blood vessels over the cortex.

 REPRESENTATIVE RESULTS:

 To study the interactions between cortical areas within a single hemisphere, we used a large craniotomy extending across the sagittal sinus and 5 – 6 mm lateral.
 This cranial window included primary (motor, somatosensory, visual, auditory), secondary (motor, visual), and association (retrosplenial, cingulate, parietal association) cortices of right brain hemispheres (Figure 3A).
 For this work we used voltage sensitive dye (VSD) imaging, which reflects changes in the membrane potential3.
 This protocol would also be useful for other extrinsic (e.g., calcium14 and glutamate15 imaging) or intrinsic imaging experiments.
-When stimulating the hindlimb, forelimb, whiskers, visual, or auditory system of lightly anesthetized mice using urethane, we observed consensus patterns of cortical depolarization (Figure 3B).
+When stimulating the hindlimb, forelimb, whiskers, visual, or auditory system of lightly anesthetized mice using 0.5% isoflurane, we observed consensus patterns of cortical depolarization (Figure 3B).
 Consistent with previous studies5,16-19, we found that brief tactile stimulation of C2 barrel cortex led to activation of primary somatosensory areas, as well as “islands” of responses within functionally related areas.
 For example, the primary motor cortex (M1) or secondary representation of somatosensory cortex (S2; Figure 3Bi).
 A single 1 ms tone pip (25 kHz) stimulation led to the activation of primary auditory cortex (A1) approximately 20 ms after auditory stimulation (Figure 3Bii).
 Over the next few milliseconds, the depolarization spread across the auditory cortex and passed to neighboring secondary somatosensory cortex.
 Approximately 25 ms after tone onset, a secondary cortical depolarization would emerge, located 1.0 ± 0.2 mm medial and 1.9 ± 0.1 mm posterior relative to bregma (n = 9 mice).
 This is approximately the location of the parietal association area (ptA).
 The VSD signal then propagated to the midline area where other cortical association areas are located including retrosplenial (RS) and cingulate cortex (CG).
 Therefore, auditory stimulation led to the activation of two separate focal areas, from which traveling waves of VSD depolarization spread to a larger area within midline cortex.
 Focal stimulation of the contralateral eye with a 1 ms green LED pulse, led to activation of the primary visual cortex within 40 ms (Figure 3Bv).
 This primary activation of the visual cortex was followed by: (1) Spatial expansion of VSD depolarization into neighboring areas located medially, laterally, and anterior to the initial activated area; (2) Depolarization of a second medial cortical region approximately 50 ms after stimulation (n = 8 experiments) located along sagittal suture.
 This was similar to sensory stimulations of forelimb (Figure 3Biii), hindlimb (Figure 3Biv), C2 whisker, or audition.
 Evoked VSDI responses from sensory stimulation of the forelimb, hindlimb or audition initially activated the respective primary sensory cortices, followed by an anisotropic spread of activity, as well as midline activation of cortex around 20 – 40 ms after stimulation.
 This result was similar to responses from visual and whisker stimulation.
 The propagation of sensory-evoked activity along these midline routes and frequent activation of same regions by spontaneous activity6 may suggest that these regions are the central hub of the connection core of the mouse cortex, in which sensory information may integrate with spontaneous cortical activity.